HammerLynch/MSDS6306_Case_Study_1/README.md

 Thotho Mabiku

 ### Client:
-National craft beer distributor
+Gosset Brew Crew - (Craft beer startup)

 ### Purpose:
-#### Present client with craft brewery data.
-Answering the following questions:
+#### Present client with craft brewery data analysis and potential locations for new brewery.

-1. How many breweries are present in each state?
+1. Report on current craft breweries in the United States.

-2. Merge beer data with the breweries data.
-Print the first 6 observations and the last six observations to check the merged file.

-3. Report the number of NA's in each column.

-4. Compute the median alcohol content and international bitterness unit for each state.
-Plot a bar chart to compare.

-5. Which state has the maximum alcoholic (ABV) beer?
-Which state has the most bitter (IBU) beer?

-6. Summary statistics for the ABV variable.

-7. Is there an apparent relationship between the bitterness of the beer and its alcoholic content?
-Draw a scatter plot.
+2. Analyze ABV and IBU by state and correlation between the two.

+3. Determine most ideal location for new brewery.

 ### Deliverables:
-Microsoft Powerpoint
+Microsoft Powerpoint Presentation

 Executable Code (markdown)